-Schema Therapy is a unique and integrative approach to treating chronic mental health issues and personality disorders.
-Our experienced team of psychologists, clinical psychologists and counsellors are trained in Schema Therapy and provide this form of treatment at our Melbourne CBD rooms.
-Conditions treated include anxiety disorders, borderline personality disorder, complex trauma, eating disorders, and mood disorders.
+Schema Therapy is a new and integrative way of treating chronic mental health issues and personality disorders.
+Our team of psychologists, clinical psychologists and therapists are trained in Schema Therapy and see clients in our Melbourne CBD rooms.
+We treat a range of issues with Schema Therapy including:

-Schema Therapy is a blend of a few different, well-evidenced therapeutic approaches such as cognitive-behavioural therapy (CBT), psychoanalytic theories, attachment theory, and gestalt therapy.
-At its core, the aim is to identify and change deep-seated patterns – known as schemas – which are formed during early life and can continue to impact a person’s thoughts, feelings, and behaviours into adulthood.
+Schema Therapy combines a few different evidence based therapies such as cognitive-behavioural therapy (CBT), psychoanalytic theories, attachment theory and gestalt therapy.
+At its core it is about identifying and changing deep patterns – known as schemas – that were formed in early life and continue to impact a person’s thoughts, feelings and behaviour into adulthood.

 @covapsychology Part 2: @Cova Psychology | Psychologist Psychologist and trauma therapist Chris defines what a schema is.
 For more information about schemas and schema therapy see our website https://covapsychology.com/how-we-help/schema-therapy-at-cova-psychology/ if you’re looking to engage a psychologist Melbourne for schema therapy don’t hesitate to get in touch. #therapytiktok #mentalhealthawareness #mentalhealthmatters #foryoupage #psychologistsoftiktok #traumatherapy #wellnesstips #traumatok #ptsdawareness #depression #depressionanxiety #anxietydisorder #anxiety #stress #emotionalintelligence ♬ original sound - Cova Psychology | Psychologist